Which place is cheaper, Columbia or Baltimore?

 Columbia receives a lot of rain in the summer.
 Baltimore gets a good bit of rain this time of year.
 In July, Baltimore usually receives less rain than Columbia.
 Baltimore gets 4.1 inches (103 mm) of rain, while Columbia receives 4.6 inches (116 mm) of rain each month for the summer.

 The autumn brings many poeple to Baltimore as well as Columbia.

 In the autumn, Baltimore is cooler than Columbia.
-Typically, the autumn temperatures in Baltimore in October are around 57°F (14°C), and Columbia is about 64°F (18°C).
+Typically, the autumn temperatures in Baltimore in October average around 57°F (14°C), and Columbia averages at about 64°F (18°C).

 The sun comes out a lot this time of the year in Columbia.
 In the autumn, Baltimore often gets less sunshine than Columbia.
 Baltimore gets 196 hours of sunny skies this time of year, while Columbia receives 230 hours of full sun.

 Baltimore usually gets around the same amount of rain in October as Columbia.
 Baltimore gets 2.8 inches (71 mm) of rain, while Columbia receives 3 inches (75 mm) of rain this time of the year.